buildbot/buildbot/master/docs/manual/concepts.rst

 ----------------

-Each build has a set of *Build Properties*, which can be used by its :class:`BuildStep`\s to modify their actions.
+Each build has a set of *Build Properties*, which can be used by its build steps to modify their actions.
 These properties, in the form of key-value pairs, provide a general framework for dynamically altering the behavior of a build based on its circumstances.

-Properties come from a number of places:

-* global configuration -- These properties apply to all builds.
-* schedulers -- A scheduler can specify properties available to all the builds it starts.
-* changes -- A change can have properties attached to it.
-These are usually specified through a change source (:ref:`Change-Sources`), the "Force Build" form on the web interface (:bb:status:`WebStatus`), or sendchange (:bb:cmdline:`sendchange`).
-* buildslaves -- A buildslave can pass properties on to the builds it performs.
-* builds -- A build automatically sets a number of properties on itself.
-* builders -- A builder can set properties on all the builds it runs.
-* steps -- The steps of a build can set properties that are available to subsequent steps.
-In particular, source steps set a number of properties.

-If the same property is supplied in multiple places, the final appearance takes precedence.
-For example, a property set in a builder configuration will override one supplied by a scheduler.
+Properties form a simple kind of variable in a build.
+Some properties are set when the build starts, and properties can be changed as a build progresses -- properties set or changed in one step may be accessed in subsequent steps.
+Property values can be numbers, strings, lists, or dictionaries - basically, anything that can be represented in JSON.

 Properties are very flexible, and can be used to implement all manner of functionality.
 Here are some examples: